Using the IRS Data Retrieval Tool

 - The IRS Data Retrieval Tool is not available to taxpayers who are victims of identity theft involving their federal income tax returns until the situation is resolved, typically after about 8-11 weeks.

-Members of the U.S. Armed Forces who are on active duty in a combat zone are not requires to file federal income tax returns until 180 days after the end of their deployment.
+Members of the U.S. Armed Forces who are on active duty in a combat zone are not required to file federal income tax returns until 180 days after the end of their deployment.
 However, most servicemembers have a family member file income tax returns on their behalf.

 Consequences of Not Using the IRS Data Retrieval Tool

 If a student and his or her parents did not use the IRS data retrieval tool and the student’s FAFSA is selected for verification, they may be required to provide an IRS tax return transcript to the college’s financial aid office.
 Photocopies of the federal income tax return are no longer sufficient.

 An IRS tax transcript can be sent to the address listed on the federal income tax return using the online Get a Transcript tool or by calling 1-800-908-9946.
 Typically, it will take 1-2 weeks for the tax transcript to arrive.

 If the taxpayer has moved since the tax return was filed, he or she will need to file IRS Form 4506-T to request that a tax return transcript is sent to a different address.
 It can take up to 30 days for the tax transcript to arrive.